 To become a successful learning experience designer, you will need to have a background in both education and technology.

 You must understand the fundamentals of pedagogy and curriculum design, as well as be familiar with the latest tools and trends in educational software and online learning platforms.

 Many professionals in this role will have a master’s degree in learning experience design or education technology.

-You could also take learning experience design courses online on sites like Skillshare and Udemy to gain some of the skills you need to thrive in the field of LXD.
+You could also take learning experience design courses online through various course providers to gain some of the skills you need to thrive in the field of LXD.

 2. Gain experience working with educators

 Learning experience designers must also be skilled at working collaboratively with teachers, students, and other stakeholders in order to create engaging and effective learning experiences.

 This allows for a more holistic approach to designing educational experiences, as well as the opportunity to learn from others with different areas of expertise.